 Excess ammonia in a system is very harmful to fish.
 High levels of ammonia in an aquarium can be caused by several factors.
 Two syndromes that are characterized by very high levels of ammonia are well described.
 The first is called new tank syndrome and is a simple accumulation of ammonia that occurs when a new tank is stocked with fish before the biological filter is fully functional.
-In this case, the system will be recently set up, usually within the past 1 to 3 weeks after a new system is set up.
+This syndrome usually occurs within the 1 to 3 weeks after a new system is set up.
 Ammonia accumulates because there are not enough bacteria in the biofilter to metabolize it.
 The situation can be managed by frequent (sometimes daily) water tests.
-When total ammonia levels are high (2 milligrams per liter or higher), at least 50% of the water in the aquarium should be changed.
-This intense management should only be necessary for 1 to 2 weeks, unless there are other unidentified problems with the system.
+When total ammonia levels are high (2 mg/L or higher), at least 50% of the water in the aquarium should be changed.
+This intense management should only be necessary for 1 to 2 weeks unless there are other unidentified problems with the system.
 Water quality monitoring will show a decline in ammonia, followed by an increase in nitrite as the bacterial colonies grow.
 The process is complete when nitrite levels also fall to normal.

-Old tank syndrome is caused by a loss of buffering capacity, which allows the pH change to occur.
-The loss of buffering capacity is caused by improper water changes.
-Typically, this is caused by adding water to the aquarium to replace that lost by evaporation, but not actually removing old water from the tank during the water changing procedure.
+Old tank syndrome is caused by a loss of buffering capacity resulting in a pH change.
+The loss of buffering capacity is caused by improper water changes, usually from adding water to the aquarium to replace evaporation loss but not actually removing old water from the tank.
 Removing old water from an aquarium is a very important part of the water change process.
 Failure to remove some of the old water at each water change allows organic acids to accumulate.
 These are produced by the fish and bacteria in the system and are normal.
 However, when the old water is not removed, the acids use up the buffering capacity of the water (measured by total alkalinity).
 When the total alkalinity falls to zero, the pH plummets, killing the biofilter and causing old tank syndrome.

-Typically, a tank with old tank syndrome will have high ammonia levels (often higher than 10 milligrams per liter), little or no alkalinity, low pH (below 6.0), and high total hardness (several hundred milligrams per liter).
-In this situation fish should be moved to a separate holding tank, the aquarium should be totally broken down, everything should be thoroughly cleaned (including the biofilter), and then the entire system set up again as a new system.
-Because it is a new system without an established biofilter, you will need to monitor ammonia levels and do water changes as ammonia accumulates, until the new biofilter is established.
+Typically, a tank with old tank syndrome will have high ammonia levels (often higher than 10 mg/L), little or no alkalinity, low pH (below 6.0), and high total hardness (several hundred milligrams of mineral per liter).
+In this situation fish should be moved to a separate holding tank, the aquarium should be totally broken down, everything should be thoroughly cleaned (including the biofilter), and then the entire system should be set up again as a new system.
+Because it is a new system without an established biofilter, you will need to monitor ammonia levels and change the water as ammonia accumulates until the new biofilter is established.

-is a condition in which the number of red cells in the blood is low.
-The most obvious sign that fish are anemic is very pale gills.
+Anemia is a condition in which the number of red cells in the blood is low.
+The most obvious sign that a fish is anemic is very pale gills.
 Observant fish owners may notice this.
 Although not a common finding, many things may cause anemia.
 These include various infections and folic acid deficiency, which has been reported in channel catfish.
-Longterm exposure to nitrite in the water may also lead to anemia.
+Long-term exposure to nitrite in the water may also lead to anemia.
 You should consult your veterinarian or other fish health professional if you suspect anemia is a problem in your fish.

 Another protozoan, Cryptobia, attacks the stomach of African cichlids.
 Affected fish stop eating and lose weight.
 There is no treatment for this parasitic infection.
 Infection of the intestinal tract with protozoa of Goussia species causes lethargy, pale feces, and a high mortality rate in comet goldfish.